about the steps Lindblad is taking to enhance safety in response to COVID-19.

 Small Ships for Closer Nature Encounters

 Lindblad's expedition ships offer an intimate, up-close experience of the convoluted coastline and myriad islands of northwest Washington and southwest B.C.
-The small size of the new National Geographic Quest used on this expedition grants us access to narrow fjords and secluded bays that big cruise ships can’t reach, while full stabilization and state-of-the-art technology provide supremely safe passage.
+The small size of the new National Geographic Venture used on this expedition grants us access to narrow fjords and secluded bays that big cruise ships can’t reach, while full stabilization and state-of-the-art technology provide supremely safe passage.
 Guests also enjoy personal encounters with naturalists, guides and crew.